VisionResearchBlog/gaze-audio-threshold/ReadMe.txt

-The code contained here is available for research purposes only and is described in more detail via (Sullivan,Wilson, and Saldana, submitted 2017)
+The code contained here is available for research purposes only and is described in more detail via Sullivan B, Wilson CE, Saldana D. (2019).
+Development of a gaze contingent method for auditory threshold evaluation in non-verbal ASD children.
+Research in Autism Spectrum Disorders.
+Volume 62, June 2019, Pages 85-98

-Copyright Wilson & Sullivan 2016, (Seville, Spain / Stockholm, Sweden) ——————————————
+Copyright Wilson & Sullivan 2016-19, (Seville, Spain / Stockholm, Sweden)

 Keyboard Commands: